 I appreciate creating something of value for the community using raw materials.
 I believe food security is a very important issue we are facing now in our bioregion and the world.
 I hope to be a link in the chain that is connecting our local food economy.

-My wife Jessica and I thank all our loyal customers who have supported us over the years and the new ones who have recently joined us in our journey!
+My wife Jessica and I thank all our loyal customers and business partners who have supported us over the years and the new ones who have recently joined us in our journey!

 Mr. Andre Kempton, Head Baker & Co-Owner of Wild Leaven Bakery.